RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 3) On VirtualBox main window, select START and pick your MEDIA SOURCE.
 In your case, select the xubuntu-18.04.3-desktop-amd64.iso on your desktop.
 Install Xubuntu.
 After installation, hit return to reboot into the new installation.

-4) Install Git - ```sudo apt install git```

-5) Create a 'riapsadmin' user with password of 'riapsadmin'.
+4) Create a 'riapsadmin' user with password of 'riapsadmin'.

-6) Configure Software & Updates to turn off automatic check for updates and new version notification.
+5) Configure Software & Updates to turn off automatic check for updates and new version notification.

-7) Install 'git' and clone https://github.com/RIAPS/riaps-integration.git

-8) Additions for the quota functionality utilized in RIAPS must be added manually to insure no corruption occurs to the file system.
+6) Additions for the quota functionality utilized in RIAPS must be added manually to insure no corruption occurs to the file system.
 Edit the /etc/fstab files and add the "usrquota,grpquota" to '/', as shown here:

 ```
 # / was on /dev/sda1 during installation